 The map marks out spots where you can meet the cats, indicating the names of famous spots on the island and their distances from the pier, making it an essential item for exploring the island.

-One area with an especially large number of cats, even for Tashirojima Island, is Nitodakō pier, the entrance to the island.
-The large signboard which reads “Welcome to Tashirojima Island” is adorned with cat designs, and is an eyecatcher as you approach the island.
+One area with an exceptionally large number of cats, even for Tashirojima Island, is Nitodakō Pier, the entrance to the cat island in Japan.
+The large signboard which reads “Welcome to Tashirojima Island” is adorned with cat designs and is an eyecatcher as you approach the island.

 The Cat Shrine, where you can feel the bonds between cats and humans

-About 1.7 kilometers North of Nitodakō pier, in the centre of the island, is the Cat Shrine, protected by a red fence.
-The fastest way to reach the shrine is by alighting at the pier closest to the front of Nitodakō pier, Ōdomari-minato Pier, and from there, it’s a 800 meter walk.
+About 1.7 kilometers North of Nitodakō pier, in the center of the island, is the Cat Shrine, protected by a red fence.
+The fastest way to reach the shrine is by alighting at the pier closest to the front of Nitodakō pier, Ōdomari-minato Pier, and from there, it’s an 800-meter walk.